tonyofrancis/Dispatcher/README.md

 See how super easy it is to integrate Dispatch with Retrofit?
 All you need is a `DispatchCallAdapterFactory` instance, and set your Service methods to return the data wrapped in a Dispatch object.
 ### Zipping Queues

-There will be times when you would like to join the results of two or more queues.
+There will be times when you would like to combine the results of two or more queues.
 Call the zip methods to do this.
 ```java
 class SimpleActivity: AppCompatActivity() {